nimpylib/pylib/README.md

 # NimPylib

-> fork from https://github.com/Yardanico/nimpylib, which is not maintained now
+> fork from https://github.com/Yardanico/nimpylib, which is announced to be not maintained since 2021

 Nimpylib is a collection of Python-like operators and functions (syntax sugar).
 It can help you to translate your Python program to Nim.